 But that’s not enough in 2021 to grow SEO traffic for your B2B SaaS business.
 You have to think outside your website based on what the search engines are currently showing for your target keywords and topics.

-Finally, when you’re executing on SEO for B2B SaaS you have to make sure you have the three core pillars of SEO covered and being executed on:
+Finally, when executing SEO for B2B SaaS, you have to make sure you covered the three core pillars of SEO:

 Let’s talk about each of the three.